 The usual treatment for a peritonsillar abscess involves having a doctor drain the abscess.
 The doctor does this either by withdrawing the pus with a needle (called aspiration) or making a small cut in the abscess with a scalpel so the pus can drain out.

-If it's hard to eat or drink, patients may need intravenous fluids for hydration.
-A doctor will also prescribe painkillers and antibiotics.
-Whenever you take antibiotics, always finish the full course of medication — even if you feel better after a few days.
+If it's hard to eat or drink, patients may need IV (intravenous, which means given into a vein) fluids for hydration.
+A doctor also will prescribe painkillers and antibiotics.
+Whenever you take antibiotics, always finish the full course of the medicine as prescribed, even if you feel better after a few days.

-People who are treated with aspiration or tonsillectomy may need to stay in the hospital.
-That way doctors can keep an eye on them to make sure everything went as planned.
+People who are treated with aspiration or have a tonsillectomy may need to stay in the hospital.
+That way, doctors can keep an eye on them to make sure everything went as planned.

 But sometimes a peritonsillar abscess is beyond your control.
 If you suspect you have an abscess, call your doctor right away.
 The earlier a doctor diagnoses it, the less involved the treatment is likely to be.